-Groundwater monitoring data from June 2004 through June 2007 demonstrate that all groundwater cleanup standards have been met.
+Groundwater monitoring data from June 2004 through June 2007 demonstrate that the groundwater cleanup standards have been met.

 Demonstration of Attainment of RAP/ROD Cleanup Standards

 The Remedial Action Completion Report (SCE, 2008) documents the post-remediation monitoring of groundwater and confirmation of soil removal actions performed to meet the RAP/ROD cleanup standards.
 The report also includes the demonstration of attainment of groundwater cleanup standards.
-A Remedial Action Report (RA) was signed on May 14, 2009.
-The Final Close Out Report (FCOR) was signed on May 19, 2009.
-A Direct Final Notice to delete the site from NPL was published July 27, 2009 and no comments were received.
-The Site was deleted from NPL site on August 25, 2009.
+EPA signed the Remedial Action Report on May 14, 2009 and the Final Close Out Report (FCOR) on May 19, 2009.
+A Direct Final Notice to delete the site from the National Priorities List was published on July 27, 2009 and no comments were received.
+The Site was deleted from the National Priorities List on August 27, 2009.

-The Second Five-Year Review Report, completed in July 21, 2010, found that the remedy remains protective of human health and the environment.
-For more information, please consult the report in the Technical Documents subsection of the Documents and Reports section below.
+The Second and Third Five-Year Review Reports, completed in July 21, 2010 and September 22, 2015, respectively, found that the remedy remains protective of human health and the environment.
+For more information, please see the reports in the Technical Documents subsection of the Documents and Reports subsection of this web page.